-This guide provides an introduction to running Julia code on the Open Science Grid.
+This guide provides an introduction to running Julia code on the Open Science Pool.
 The Quickstart Instructions provide an outline of job submission.
 The following sections provide more details about installing Julia packages (Install Julia Packages) and creating a complete job submission (Submit Julia Jobs).
 This guide assumes that you have a script written in Julia and can identify the additional Julia packages needed to run the script.

 If you are using many Julia packages or have other software dependencies as part of your job, you may want to manage your software via a container instead of using the tar.gz file method described in this guide.
 The OSG Connect team maintains a Julia container that can be used as a starting point for creating a customized container with added packages.
 See our Docker and Singularity Guide for more details.

 Download the precompiled Julia software from https://julialang.org/downloads/.
 You will need the 64-bit, tarball compiled for general use on a Linux x86 system.
 The file name will resemble something like

 - Tip: use

 Install your Julia packages on the login node, else skip to the next step.